Vietnamese Salt & Pepper Fried Chicken Wings (Ga Rang Muoi)

 The other star ingredient but more infamously known, is MSG.
 What is MSG?
 It stands for Monosodium Glutamate.
 It’s a flavor enhancer when combined with something savory.
 It provides that savory flavor known as umami, a taste we previously didn’t know existed.
 MSG occurs abundantly in nature yet we condemn it in Chinese/Vietnamese cooking.
 We should take advantage of this culinary scientific discovery and use it in our cooking.

-Vietnamese Salt & Pepper Fried Chicken Chicken (Ga Rang Muoi)
+Vietnamese Salt & Pepper Fried Chicken Wings (Ga Rang Muoi)

 Ingredients